sf-wdi-22-23/modules-22/w07-rails/d1-sql-drills/README.md

 ORDER BY lowest_avaialable_price;
 ```

-#Basic Challenges
+#Base Challenges

-1. Use SQL aggregators to get the total value of the inventory, calculated as the sum of the price*quantity for each item.
+1. Use SQL aggregators to get the total value of the inventory, calculated as the sum of the `price*quantity` for each item.

 2. Create a books table based on the printed table above.
 It should have attributes for `id`, `title`, `pub_year`, `isbn`, and `author_id`.
 For now, just make the `author_id` an INTEGER.